Florida Native Orchids for Sale

 This genus from the orchid family is native to the Bahamas, Cuba, Jamaica, Haiti, the Dominican Republic, and Puerto Rico, but not Florida.
 However, Fairchild likes to grow and sell orchids with a cultural heritage that represents Miami’s diverse population, and so this genus, with its gorgeous pink-to-purple blooms, is a common one in Fairchild’s orchid sales.

-Shop Orchids at the Fairchild Plant Store Online!
+Shop the Orchid Nursery at the Fairchild Plant Store Online!

 Buying Florida Orchids FAQs